Anhidrosis Research & Testing Information

 Epidemiological studies conducted in Florida, have demonstrated that horses with a family history of anhidrosis have over 21x the odds of being affected as well .
 Recent studies conducted by Dr. Patterson Rosa and Dr. Samantha Brooks focused on the chronic form of the condition, and implicated a mutation in a potassium channel as the possible cause for CIA .
 Hypothesized to be a potassium channel failure, even chronic cases are dependent on the exhaustion of the sweat response, thus, of the respective environmental triggers that lead to this effect: overworking, excessive sweating to control body temperature, extreme heat conditions, etc. Thus, it is possible that horses carrying two copies of the mutation do not develop chronic anhidrosis if properly managed, and that is something Etalon will look further into!

-Can I DNA test my horse for chronic Anhidrosis?
+Can I DNA test my horse for chronic Anhidrosis risk?

-DNA testing for Anhidrosis is now being offered in an early validation/discovery only phase!
+DNA testing for Anhidrosis risk is now being offered in an early validation/discovery phase!
 This means that research findings are strong but require further validation.
 Results of this test will help us validate the newly discovered CIA mutation as a true causative.
-Testing will need to include a veterinarian and will be accepted on a case-by-case study.

 A/A - Low to no risk of developing the chronic form of anhidrosis (mostly represented by non-affected to acute cases)